Krystian-P/IDEA_task/README.md

 ## Building and running

-To build the project run docker-compose build command.
+To build the project run "docker build . -t dash-app:latest" command.

-Once the build finishes run docker-compose up -d.
-Application should start and be reachable at localhost
+Once the build finishes run "docker run -P -d dash-app:latest".
+Application should start and be reachable at l0.0.0.0:8050

 ## Functionalities